pow25/vergilplus/README.md

 Operation:<br />
 1, Vergilplus will greet user by welcom message<br />
 2, user will type which functionalities he/she want to user<br />
-    &nbsp; a, Tell me about Professor + "Professor name" / I am interested in professor + "Professor name"<br />
+    &nbsp;&nbsp;&nbsp;&nbsp;a, Tell me about Professor + "Professor name" / I am interested in professor + "Professor name"<br />
-    b, I am interested in + "course topics, like machine learning"<br />
+    &nbsp;&nbsp;&nbsp;&nbsp;b, I am interested in + "course topics, like machine learning"<br />
-    c, I want course recommendation<br />
+    &nbsp;&nbsp;&nbsp;&nbsp;c, I want course recommendation<br />
 3, Vergilplus then will perform correlated functionalities<br />
-    a, It will search description words of this professor in our database and tell the user correlated courses taught by that professor.<br />
+    &nbsp;&nbsp;&nbsp;&nbsp;a, It will search description words of this professor in our database and tell the user correlated courses taught by that professor.<br />
-    b, It will search all courses in our database that are related to specified topics<br />
+    &nbsp;&nbsp;&nbsp;&nbsp;b, It will search all courses in our database that are related to specified topics<br />
-    c, It will recommend 4 courses(usually) based on previous students' reviews of those courses.
+    &nbsp;&nbsp;&nbsp;&nbsp;c, It will recommend 4 courses(usually) based on previous students' reviews of those courses.
 The recommendation is also based on              user's previous taken courses.<br />

 Technology used: Java, Travis CI, Maven, Spring, Junit, Mysql, python, sonarclound, PMD, Jacoco+Codecov, AWS Lex, Google Cloud Natural Language